webpack/webpack.js.org/content/concepts/configuration.md

 You may have noticed that few webpack configurations look exactly alike.
 This is because **webpack's configuration file is a JavaScript file that exports an object.** This object, is then parsed by webpack based upon its defined properties.

-The following examples below describe how webpacks configuration object can be both expressive and configurable because _it is code_:
+The following examples below describe how webpack's configuration object can be both expressive and configurable because _it is code_:

 ## The Simplest Configuration